Daniel Boulud: Awards

-Both Boulud and his restaurants have received several awards.
 Daniel has been rated one of the top ten restaurants in the world by the International Herald Tribune, received Gourmet's Top Table Award, a four-star rating from The New York Times, Wine Spectator's Grand Award, and New York City's top ratings for cuisine, service, and decor in the Zagat Survey.
-The flagship New York City restaurant was awarded three Michelin stars in the 2010 Michelin, the book's highest rating.
-As of August 28, 2012, he had 4 Michelin Stars in total and in January 2013, Daniel NYC was inducted into Culinary Hall of Fame.
-The restaurant, however, lost its third Michelin star in 2015 for "a lack of consistency".
+In 2010, Daniel was the recipient of the James Beard Award for Outstanding Restaurant.
+In January 2013, Daniel NYC was inducted into Culinary Hall of Fame.
+Daniel was awarded 2 Michelin stars in the 2015 edition.
+The restaurant also won the 2023 Innovation Award from La Liste, as one of the top 1,000 restaurants in the world.

-Boulud himself has been named Chef of the Year by Bon Appétit, and received the James Beard Award for Best Chef of New York City in 1992 while Executive Chef at Le Cirque.
+Boulud himself earned the inaugural Best New Chefs award in 1988.
+Since then, he has been named Chef of the Year by Bon Appétit, and received the James Beard Award for Best Chef of New York City in 1992 while Executive Chef at Le Cirque.
 The James Beard Foundation also recognized him as "Outstanding Chef of the Year" in 1994 and "Outstanding Restaurateur" in 2006 for restaurant Daniel.
 In April 2007, he received the Culinary Humanitarian Award at the United Nations from the Adopt-a-Mine Field Foundation.
 The President of France made Boulud a Chevalier de la Légion d'honneur in March 2006 in recognition of his contribution to the advancement of French culture.
-Boulud also won the International Outstanding Achievement Award at the 2015 The Catey Awards.
+In 2015, Boulud was the recipient of the International Outstanding Achievement Award at the 2015 The Catey Awards, as well as winner of the Lifetime Achievement award by The World's 50 Best Restaurants.
+In 2021, he was voted best restaurateur in the world by Les Grandes Tables du Monde for his flagship restaurant Daniel.